Rontez Miles: Senior season

-Prior to his Senior year, he was selected to the Preseason Lindy’s First-team All-American and Preseason Beyond Sport Network (BSN) First-team All-American team.
+Prior to his Senior year, he was selected to the Preseason Lindy's First-team All-American and Preseason Beyond Sport Network (BSN) First-team All-American team.

 Professional career

-New York Jets

 On April 27, 2013, he signed with the New York Jets as an undrafted free agent.
-He was released on August 31, 2013.
-He was signed to the team's practice squad a day later.
-He was promoted to the active roster on November 1, 2013.
-He was released 10 days later after suspended tight end Kellen Winslow II returned to the active roster.
-He was re-signed to the practice squad on November 13, 2013.
-Miles was released on August 30, 2014 and signed to the team's practice squad a day later.
+He was released on August 31, and signed to the team's practice squad a day later.
+He was promoted to the active roster on November 1, but released 10 days later after suspended tight end Kellen Winslow II returned to the active roster.
+Miles was re-signed to the practice squad on November 13.

-He was promoted to the Jets' active roster before the Jets' Week 17 season finale, and according to former head coach Rex Ryan, Miles was going to play a role on special teams.
-However, Miles suffered a leg injury in practice, after colliding with Marcus Williams.
-Miles was placed on injured reserve after undergoing surgery on December 26, 2014.
-On December 6, 2015, Miles recorded his first career interception against New York Giants quarterback Eli Manning on fourth down in the 4th quarter which helped the team comeback from a ten-point deficit in their overtime win against the New York Giants.
+Rontez was released on August 30, 2014, and signed to the team's practice squad a day later.
+He was promoted to the Jets' active roster before their Week 17 season finale, and, according to former head coach Rex Ryan, Miles was going to play a role on special teams.
+However, he suffered a leg injury in practice, after colliding with Marcus Williams.
+Miles was placed on injured reserve after undergoing surgery on December 26.

+On December 6, 2015, Miles recorded his first career interception against New York Giants quarterback Eli Manning on fourth down in the 4th quarter, which helped the team come back from a ten-point deficit in their overtime win against the New York Giants.

 On March 14, 2018, the Jets placed a second-round restricted free agent tender on Miles.
 He re-signed for one year and just over $1 million, and later had surgery related to a torn meniscus.
-He was placed on the physically unable to perform list on September 1, 2018 to start the season due to the knee surgery.
-He was activated off PUP on November 2, 2018.
+He was placed on the physically unable to perform list on September 1 to start the season, due to the knee surgery.
+He was activated off PUP on November 2, while the Jets waived newly-acquired safety Ibraheim Campbell.

 On November 6, 2019, Miles was placed on injured reserve with neck and hip injuries.